LACMIP/emu/docs/_documentation/catalogue.md

     - "ST" for specimens in the Stratigraphic Collection
     - "TX" for specimens in the Taxonomic Collection
     - "TYPE" for specimens in the Type Collection (housed at the main Museum building)
+    - "GEO" for records representing derivative samples collected from ST/TX/TYPE specimens (for example, powdered aragonite to be used in destructive analysis).
+Records created for "GEO" samples should be related to the records for specimens from which they were derived à la (the Relationships tab)[https://lacmip.github.io/emu/documentation/relationships/].

 Project
 : A controlled vocabulary to group catalogue records by project.
 This is useful for tracking project headway, but not every specimen will need a value in this field.
 You can add values to this controlled vocabulary via the [Lookup Lists module]({{ site.baseurl }}/documentation/lookuplist/).
 Current vocabulary includes: